TsumiNa/meteor-aurelia/README.md

 ```

-Then create and modify app.vm.js with following:
+Then create app.vm.js and insert:

 ```
 export class App {